Meet the Editors of Prime Publishing

 I'm originally from a small Midwestern farm town, but now call the Chicago suburbs home.
 The only time I've left the Midwest for more than vacation was to live in Pennsylvania for a summer.
 I made sure to take advantage of beautiful hiking trails before coming back to cornfields.

-I recently graduated from the University of Illinois Urbana-Champaign (go Illini!) with a degree in Advertising and a minor in English.
-During those four years, I was an active member of my sorority, dabbled in a variety of random activities and found my home at The Daily Illini.
+I graduated from the University of Illinois Urbana-Champaign (Go, Illini!) with a degree in Advertising and a minor in English.
+During those four years, I was an active member of my sorority, dabbled in a variety of random activities, and found my home at The Daily Illini.
 I started as a copy editor at The DI and worked my way up to Copy Chief.
-Last year, we were even named the top student newspaper in the state by the Illinois Collegiate Press Association!
-Despite the ridiculous hours (5 p.m. to about midnight three nights a week, 2 p.m. to about midnight on Sundays and 5 p.m. to 7:30 on Thursdays), it was a great experience and taught me a lot about time management, organization and the value of black coffee.
+During my senior year, we were even named the top student newspaper in the state by the Illinois Collegiate Press Association!
+Despite the ridiculous hours (5 p.m. to 12 a.m. three nights a week, 2 p.m. to 12 a.m. on Sundays and 5 to 7:30 p.m. on Thursdays), it was a great experience and taught me a lot about time management, organization, and the value of black coffee.

 While I was in school, I spent a semester abroad in Rome, Italy.
-Not only was it an amazing experience because I was able to walk the same streets that my great grandparents did, I was able to write about it along the way.
-I blogged about every little mishap, mouth-watering meal, and overnight train ride – sometimes forgetting that my parents were my only readers.
+Not only was it an amazing experience because I was able to walk the same streets that my great grandparents did, but I was able to write about it along the way.
+I blogged about every little mishap, mouth-watering meal, and overnight train ride, sometimes forgetting that my parents were my only readers.

-My name is Kaitlin and I am a recent graduate from Augustana College, where I majored in English and history while also minoring in Spanish and Women's and Gender Studies.
+My name is Kaitlin and I am a graduate of Augustana College, where I majored in English and History while also minoring in Spanish and Women's and Gender Studies.

 When I am not at work, I am most likely to be voraciously reading young adult novels, writing obsessively in my journal, shouting at a tennis match, running, watching too much TV, or consuming an inadvisable amount of caffeine.

 Hi!
 I’m Kaylee.
-I’m a Michigan girl, born and raised in Grand Rapids, MI.
-I graduated from Albion College in 2010.
+I’m a Michigan girl, born and raised in Grand Rapids, Michigan, and I graduated from Albion College.
 Ever since I was a kiddo, I’ve been into creative endeavors.
 I used to love to read and write my own stories, play pretend, and color on surfaces not made to be a canvas.
 As I was an only child, this meant my dog had to wear a lot of hats in my life.
 Literally.
 Spending a lot of time in Northern Michigan as a child helped me develop a deep love for the great outdoors and the environment.
 I love cross-country skiing, backpacking, hiking, and kayaking.

-Hi everyone, I'm Liz!
-I'm a Midwestern girl at heart – born and raised in Libertyville, graduating from Lake Forest College, and now working in Northbrook (it's like I'm stuck in a 10 mile bubble).
+Hi, everyone, I'm Liz!
+I'm a Midwestern girl at heart—born and raised in Libertyville, graduated from Lake Forest College, and now working in Northbrook.
+It's like I'm stuck in a 10 mile bubble!
 For me, college is a blur of books, movies, and music.
-Like a lot of other editors here at prime I was an English major and Cinema Studies minor.
-In my spare time, I was a DJ for WMXM Radio where I interviewed musicians, put together hours-upon-hours of playlists, and camped out on the 70's style couch downloading band after band after band.
+Like a lot of other editors here, I was an English major and Cinema Studies minor.
+In my spare time, I was a DJ for WMXM Radio where I interviewed musicians, put together hours upon hours of playlists, and camped out on the 70s style couch downloading band after band after band.